-PARKINSON’S & DEMENTIA CLINIC NETWORK
+PARKINSON’S & DEMENTIA CLINIC GROUP

 MICROCURRENT ACUPUNCTURE AND THIAMINE THERAPY (MATT)